Becoming a business owner | 4 min read

 Managing a relationship with your partner can be challenging at the best of times, so what happens when you decide to buy a business and begin working AND living together?

 To get the best tips on how to be in business with your partner, we apke to Amira Willingham who owns and operates Hotondo Homes in Ballarat with her husband Adrian and friends Brenton and Lisa Simpson.

-Married for over 15 years, Amira and Adrian have been through a lot together, from becoming parents, to working together in their wall and floor tiling business and then for the past five years partnering with the Simpson’s to open Hotondo Homes Ballarat.
+Married for over 15 years, Amira and Adrian have been through a lot together, from becoming parents and then for the past five years partnering with the Simpson’s to open Hotondo Homes Ballarat.